Ana María Tárano

 ⏳ Bio-Sketch

 Dr. Ana M. Tárano is an Assistant Research Professor at Arizona State University (ASU), conducting research on geospatial Machine Learning (geoML) for food security applications.
 Before joining ASU, Tárano was a Senior Research Associate III at the University of Miami (UM), where she applied geoML for shallow-marine habitat mapping using remotely sensed multispectral imagery.
-As a passionate educator and designer, she extended the NASA Planetary ReaCH engagement model with art and the design thinking framework as a 2022 NASA SCoPE Seed Grant Awardee.
-Before her time at UM, Tárano implemented design thinking in applying machine learning in a unique public-facing, real-time context as Project Manager for a conversational Artificial Intelligence (AI), a collaboration with interdisciplinary artist Rashaad Newsome and Stanford’s Human-Centered AI.
+She also extended the NASA Planetary ReaCH public engagement model with art and the design thinking framework as a 2022 NASA SCoPE Seed Grant Awardee.
+Before her time at UM, Tárano implemented principles of design thinking while applying machine learning in a unique public-facing, real-time context as Project Manager for a conversational Artificial Intelligence (AI) installation led by interdisciplinary artist Rashaad Newsome through the Stanford Institute for Human-Centered Artificial Intelligence.

 Tárano received her Ph.D. in Aeronautics and Astronautics from Stanford University.
 Her Ph.D. research improved asteroid modeling using physics-based simulations, statistical analysis, optimization, and machine learning.
 This work was funded by NASA’s Asteroid Threat Assessment Project (ATAP) at NASA’s Advanced Supercomputing Division.
 Her contributions to NASA’s ATAP were recognized by NASA’s Group Achievement Award and NASA Ames Honor Award.
 Her extensive aerospace engineering experience ranges from leading Stanford’s CubeSat QB50 Discovery to studying space radiation effects on astronauts at NASA Space Radiation Lab.